 Motorized roller shades are easily moved with a remote control.
-All motorization products basically move the shade up and down.
-However they vary a lot from each other in terms of quality, noise making, how large shades they can move and how they get their power.
+All motorization products move the shade up and down.
+However they vary a lot from each other in terms of quality, noise making, how large shades they can move, and how they get their power.

-Roller shade motors are a tubular style motor.
+Roller shade motors are tubular-style motors.
 This means they are embedded inside the shade itself.
 The motors are hidden behind the fascia and won’t be noticeable to the eye.

 Where do we use motorized screen shades?

-Screen shades has its function in practically any space of the home.
-But there is spaces where they are superior to any other products.
+Screen shades have their function in practically any space of the home.
+But there are spaces where they are superior to any other products.

 Room Darkening Shades

-Room Darkening Shade are a great option in the bedroom, especially if you’re light sensitive in the morning.
+Room Darkening Shade is a great option in the bedroom, especially if you’re light-sensitive in the morning.
 We can make them the most efficient by adding side channels to your shade.
 This helps keep even the smallest amount of natural light out of the room.
-Another benefit is that you will still be able to enjoy an uninterrupted view during daytime, when your screen shade is rolled up behind its fascia blending in with the window frame.
+Another benefit is that you will still be able to enjoy an uninterrupted view during the daytime when your screen shade is rolled up behind its fascia blending in with the window frame.

 1% & 5% Screen Shades

-Yes, screen shades comes in a variety of different openness factors, but our favorites are 1% and 5%.
+Yes, screen shades come in a variety of different openness factors, but our favorites are 1% and 5%.

-1% is a great option for rooms that requires daytime and nighttime privacy but allow light with nominal view through.
+1% is a great option for rooms that require daytime and nighttime privacy but allow light with a nominal view-through.
 5% is a little different.
-A 5% screen shade will provide daytime privacy, but as the light changes during night time, the privacy aspect will reverse itself.
+A 5% screen shade will provide daytime privacy, but as the light changes during nighttime, the privacy aspect will reverse itself.
 This means that you will not be able to see outside anymore, but people will be able to see in depending on their distance and viewing angle.
 Exterior light sources also play a role in determining nighttime privacy with a 5% shade.
-This option is a great example for living room areas to help minimize tv glare and avoid excessive heat build up.
+This option is a great example for living room areas to help minimize TV glare and avoid excessive heat build-up.